spacetelescope/webbpsf/docsource/poppy.rst

 **Introduction:**

-This module implements an object-oriented system for modeling physical optics propagation with diffraction, particularly for telescopic and coronagraphic imaging.
+The module ``poppy`` implements an object-oriented system for modeling physical optics propagation with diffraction, particularly for telescopic and coronagraphic imaging.
 Right now only image and pupil planes are supported; intermediate planes are a future goal.
+It also

-This code makes use of the python standard module 'logging' for output information.
-Top-level details of the calculation are output at level logging.INFO, while details of the propagation through each optical plane are printed at level logging.DEBUG.
-See the Python logging documentation for an explanation of how to redirect the 'poppy' logger to the screen, a textfile, or any other log destination of your choice.
+This code makes use of the python standard module ``logging`` for output information.
+Top-level details of the calculation are output at level ``logging.INFO``, while details of the propagation through each optical plane are printed at level ``logging.DEBUG``.
+See the Python logging documentation for an explanation of how to redirect the ``poppy`` logger to the screen, a textfile, or any other log destination of your choice.

+Poppy also includes a system for modeling a complete instrument (including optical propagation, synthetic photometry, and pointing jitter), and a variety of useful utility functions for analysing and plotting PSFs, documented below.

 **Key Concepts:**